 Acupuncture meridians are called many names.
 These names includes Chinese meridians, energy meridians, and Chi meridians, just to name a few.
-These meridians carry the energy that vitalizes all life forms and allows them to flourish and grow.
-Different cultures call this life force by different names: Chi, subtle energy, Prana and vital energy to name just a few.
+These meridians carry the energy that vitalizes all manifested forms of life and allows them to flourish and grow.
+In modern language this energy is "information".
+Different cultures call it by names such as: Chi, subtle energy, Prana and vital energy to name just a few.

 This flow of energy is invisible to the human eye.
 However, experienced Chinese doctors can feel and trace the pathways that this energy flows in with their hands.

 Think of these acupuncture meridians as streams or rivers flowing with energy or information.
-Like a river that provides life-giving water to its surrounding areas, these channels distribute revitalizing energy and carry information to the surrounding area of the body.
+Like a river that provides water to its surrounding areas, these channels distribute energy and carry information to the surrounding area of the body.
+The body can then carries out the instructions.

 Sometimes, however, the flow of energy is disrupted.
 An overload of energy in the form of strong emotions and trauma can block or disrupt the flow of Chi.
 It is like a surge of electricity going to your TV and causing a circuit to blow.
-Optimal health depends on energy consistently flowing; balanced, free, and uninterrupted throughout the entire body.
+Optimal health depends on energy consistently flowing; balanced, free, uninterrupted and without conflict or resistance throughout the entire body.

 This is where Emotional Freedom Techniques (EFT) comes in.
 Practicing EFT will help clear the stuck energy from your acupuncture meridians.
 Allowing energy to once more flow freely to all parts of your body.
 Go to EFT Tapping to learn more about this amazing meridian tapping technique.

 Acupuncture meridians can be found throughout the body.
 There are many acupuncture points along these meridians that serve as energy reservoirs where energy is collected over time.
 These meridian points can be stimulated with needles, physical pressure, or tapping to release or redistribute this energy.